KoljaWindeler/ytube_music_player/README.md

 ## HACS

-The easiest way to add this to your Homeassistant installation is using [HACS].
+The easiest way to add this to your Home Assistant installation is using [HACS](https://hacs.xyz/).

-It's recommended to restart Homeassistent directly after the installation without any change to the Configuration.
+It's recommended to restart Home Assistant directly after the installation without any change to the Configuration.
-Homeassistent will install the dependencies during the next reboot.
+Home Assistant will install the dependencies during the next reboot.
 After that you can add and check the configuration without error messages.
 This is nothing special to this Integration but the same for all custom components.